naninovel/docs/docs/faq/index.md

 @char Felix pos:,,0
 ```

+Find more information on how objects are sorted in Unity in the [2D sorting manual](https://docs.unity3d.com/Manual/2DSorting.html).

 ## Is it possible to show only the avatar of a character inside a text printer, but hide the character itself?

 Set `visible:false` for the character you wish to hide; the avatar will remain visible, eg: